utelle/wxsqlite3/readme.md

 ## <a name="history"></a>Version history

+* 3.5.3 - *March 2017*
+  - Upgrade to SQLite version 3.18.0
+  - Minor modification to wxsqlite3.pc.in to fix issue with pkgconfig tool
 * 3.5.2 - *March 2017*
   - Upgrade to SQLite version 3.17.0
   - Fixed minor issue in SQLite encryption extension related to symbol `SQLITE_DEBUG`